scraggo/rmg-archive/README.md

 Accept pull request
 Switch to main branch
-do ```npm install``` to have new dependencies download for you.
+do `npm install` to have new dependencies download for you.
-do ```npm run watch``` to have docs/bundle.js recompiled from docs/main.js whenever it changes.
+do `npm run watch` to have docs/bundle.js recompiled from docs/main.js whenever it changes.
-Looks like a good idea to terminate the watch before switching brances.
+Looks like a good idea to terminate the watch before switching branches.

 and see if everything works as expected.
 My first time properly dabbling with all of this also :)